Meet the team

 Alex Briegel

-Alex is a PhD student in the Interdepartmental Neuroscience (NUIN) PhD program at Northwestern.
-Alex completed a joint Masters/Bachelors degree at the University of Virgina in Psychology and Neuroscience.
+Alex is a PhD candidate in the Interdepartmental Neuroscience (NUIN) PhD program at Northwestern.
+Alex completed his Master’s and Bachelor’s degrees at the University of Virgina in Psychology and Neuroscience, respectively, where he completed work modeling the circuitry of the visual thalamus using serial block-face electron microscopy and various quantitative methods.

 Dan's doctoral work focused on the "Identification and functional evaluation of AMPAR (GRIA3 and GRIA4) missense variants in patients with intellectual disability".
 Dan hopes to leverage her electrophysiology experience on ion channel and neurodevelopmental disorders to study prenatal pathology associated with ion channel dysfunction affecting newborns.